Marrakech is a safe place for travellers with a relatively low crime rate, but scams can happen.

 Take time to shop around and walk away if you don’t think you’re being offered a fair price.

-You will usually find yourself being called back, and a good price reached.
+You will usually find yourself being called back, and a realistic price can often be reached.

 If not, the same items will most likely be found on sale elsewhere in the souks.